Fixed point of subadditive maps and some non-linear integral equations: Introduction

 \section{\sc Introduction}

-Let $X$ and $Y$ denote compact Hausdorff spaces and let $E$ be a unital Banach algebra. $C(X,E)$ and $C(Y,E)$ denote the spaces of $E$-valued continuous functions on $X$ and $Y$, respectively.
+Let $X$ and $Y$ be compact Hausdorff spaces and let $E$ be a unital Banach algebra. $C(X,E)$ and $C(Y,E)$ denote the spaces of $E$-valued continuous functions on $X$ and $Y$, respectively.
 A map $H:C(X,E)\rightarrow C(Y,E)$ is separating if $\|f(x)\|.\|g(x)\|=0$ implies that $\|Hf(y)\|.\|Hg(y)\|=0$ for all $f,g\in C(X,E)$ and $x\in X, y\in Y$.
-Clearly any algebra homomorphism between two algebras is separating.
-Weighted composition operators are important typical examples of separating maps between spaces of functions.
-Moreover, if $A$ and $B$ are both lattices, then every lattice homomorphism between $A$ and $B$ is a separating map.\\ The study of separating maps between different spaces of functions(as well as operator algebras) has attracted a considerable interest in resent years, see for example \cite{ar1,ar2,ar3,aj,be1,be2,be4,na1}.
-The general form of linear separating maps between algebras of continuous functions on compact Hausdorff spaces considered in \cite{ja}.
-After that in \cite{fo} J. Font extended the results to certain regular Banach function algebras and considered automatic continuity problem on these linear maps.\\ On the other hand, the well known results concerning separating maps from $C(X)$ to $C(Y)$, for compact Hausdorff spaces $X$ and $Y$, have been extended to not necessarily linear case in \cite{be3}.
-Also, in \cite{se} we considered the results of \cite{be3} and have extended some of them to the case that $H$ is a subadditive separating map between regular Banach function algebras $A$ and $B$ on $X$ and $Y$, respectively.
-I think the definition of subadditive maps in \cite{be3} is a nice idea to extend linear maps on Banach spaces of functions, but it isn't considered by mathematicians in functional analysis.
-So, in this paper we are going to describe some properties of subadditive separating maps between $C(X,E)$ and $C(Y,E)$, where $E$ is a unital Banach algebra.
-We show (Theorem 2.20) that certain biseparating, subadditive bijections $H$ are automatically continuous.
+The study of separating maps between different spaces of functions(as well as operator algebras) has attracted a considerable interest in resent years, see for example \cite{aj,be2,ja,vv} and references therein.
+The well known results concerning separating maps from $C(X)$ to $C(Y)$, for compact Hausdorff spaces $X$ and $Y$, have been extended to not necessarily linear case in \cite{be3,se,vv}.
+In \cite{se} we considered the results of \cite{be3} and extended some of them to the case that $H$ is a subadditive separating map between regular Banach function algebras $A$ and $B$ on $X$ and $Y$, respectively.
+Also, in this paper we are going to investigate some properties of subadditive separating maps between $C(X,E)$ and $C(Y,E)$, where $E$ is a unital Banach algebra.
+Mainly we will give some conditions under which the strongly subadditive map $H$ has a unique fixed point.
+As an application, we use the fixed point to prove the existence of unique solution of a Volterra type integral equation.